rmcanany/SolidEdgeStorekeeper/Readme.md

   - `Do not add files in the Recently Used list`
 	Enable this option to keep the program from adding newly-generated standard parts to the Most Recently Used list.
 Note this function was added to Solid Edge in version 2020.
 If you are running an earlier version, this option will have no effect.

-  - `Storekeeper always on top`
-	Keeps the program window on top of other windows.

   - `Include drawing of part if present`
 	If a file in the templates directory has a drawing with the same name, the program can copy it to the library along with the part.
 Enable this option to do so.

+  - `On top refresh time (s)`
+	If the `Always on top` option is enabled, this setting controls the maximum time between checks.

   - `Check for new version at startup`
 	If you don't need a reminder about new versions, disable the check here.